josephguzman1994/IllithidNova/README.md

   </div>
 </div>

 `Laezel.py` is the final link in the chain.
 With all the tools described above, in theory, we can link them all together to accomplish my various tasks, capable of answering the question: "Which Massive Stars Explode?". `Laezel.py` is a python script intended to handle organization, directory and file management, running commands from other scripts and so on.
 It is meant to provide a smooth pipeline for my workflow.
-Therefore, the script will ideally use all of the scripts above in a user-friendly way.
+Therefore, the script will interact with several of the scripts above in a smooth way.

 <details>
   <summary>Click to Expand!</summary>